Cold Floors in Winter? The R-Value Guide

 Proper installation techniques ensure you get the full thermal benefit from your underlayment, and even premium products lose effectiveness when installed incorrectly.
 It’s key to follow the manufacturer guidelines, installation best practices, and these steps before starting your next flooring project:

-2. Seal all seams: Use the ultraSeal lip and tape system to connect underlayment rolls without gaps.
-Unsealed seams allow cold air to bypass the thermal barrier.
+- Join underlayment seams: Use the ultraSeal lip and tape system to connect underlayment rolls without gaps.

 Choose the Best Insulation for Cold Floor Solutions